Please note due to the continuing situation, the Committee have decided to postpone the GMF until Sat the 8th and Sun 9th of May 2021.

 More Food Merchants were again following the medieval theme with sumptuous tastes to tempt the passer-by.
 With foods and beverages derived in the local Torrens Valley area, Wendy and David Cook of the Birdwood Wine & Cheese Centre were there in the Tavern together with the famous “Mien Hosts” from the Lobethal Bierhaus serving their award winning beers and the Thistle Meadery serving a grand array of special flavours.

 On Saturday night the Town Hall was alive with medieval feasting and BYO drinks (from the selection found in the Tavern) and lots of entertainment as well with “Top of the Torrens Players” as our Mein Hosts.

-Across Kenton Creek, in the Medieval Village visitors will be able to find Andy the village blacksmith hard at work in the “smithy” and Mick the Chain-maille artisan.
-The village encapsulates what life was like in medieval times as the spinners, a herbalist, calligraphers, costumers, the cooper, metal spinner and several woodworkers ply their trade.
+Across Kenton Creek in the Medieval Village visitors saw the village blacksmiths and chain maille makers hard at work in the “smithy”.
+The village always encapsulates what life was like in medieval times, as the Spinners, the Herbalist, Felt-makers, Calligraphers, the Leatherworkers, the Cooper and several woodworkers ply their trade.

 Open times are 10 am – 5pm Sat and 10am – 4pm Sun

 Tickets for 2021 Fair and Feast will be available online through Ticketebo!